mjhm/lodash-match-pattern/README.md

 }
 ```

 The custom `literalSetToken` transform can be used to enable literal pattern matching of "..." and "---" in arrays.
-So for example if for some reason `joeUser` had this as his `tvshows`:
+So for example, suppose for some reason `joeUser` had this as his actual `tvshows` list:
 ```
   [
     "===",